 It must replicate the gross and fine motor control of the human upper extremity, and have a range of motion that would allow examination of all four quadrants of the abdomen.
 It also must have force limiters to avoid injuring a patient—this is called haptic feedback.
 The system should be capable of fine adjustments and hold still without drifting.
 Ideally, it would allow probe changes without human intervention.

 4. Would a robotic ultrasound perform as well as an ultrasound performed by a human?

 According to research, both approaches are effective, yet both have limitations.
 While medicine is probably decades away from wide implementation of such robotic arms, it is reasonable to assume that robots could enhance a radiologist’s or a technician’s ability to perform certain duties of the job.
 Robotic ultrasounds used in more typical clinical settings can reduce repetitive physical stress on sonographers.

-5. What is the most important point information you learned in the study?
+5. What are the most important messages from the review?